Todd Russ

 Todd Russ (born January 8, 1961) is an American politician who has served as the Treasurer of Oklahoma since 2023.
-He previously served in the Oklahoma House of Representatives representing the 55th district from 2009 to 2022.
+A Republican, he previously served in the Oklahoma House of Representatives representing the 55th district from 2009 to 2022.
 He was term limited from the Oklahoma Legislature in 2022.

 Career

 He was first elected in a 2009 special election after Ryan McMullen resigned for a federal agricultural position.
 He was the first Republican to represent the district.

 In January 2022, Russ announced his campaign for Oklahoma state treasurer.
 He won the November general election and is the Oklahoma State Treasurer elect in 2022.